dschnare/mustachepp/Readme.md

     text - The section text.
     render - A render function that is bound to the current context that can be passed text to render.

+Example:

+    Mustache.registerHelper('with', function (path, text, render) {
+      var ctx, parts, value, value, result;

+      // If there was no path specified then we
+      // just render as usual (i.e. {{#with}}). if (!path) return render(text);

+      // The 'this' object is the current 'view' not the context,
+      // so we have to get the context that has the current view.
+      // Then we lookup the path's value from the context.

+      result = '';
+      ctx = Mustache.Context.withView(this);
+      value = ctx.lookup(path);

+      // If the value is 'undefined' or 'null' then we return
+      // the empty string.
+Otherwise we recursively
+      // call 'Mustache.render()' with a context that has been
+      // pushed onto the stack with its view set to the value
+      // of the path.

+      // NOTE: We don't use the 'render' argument because it
+      // will only render from the current context and we
+      // can't change it.

+      if (value === undefined || value === null) {
+        result = '';
+      } else {
+        result = Mustache.render(text, ctx.push(value));
+      }

+      return result;
+    });

 **Mustache.aliasHelper()**

 Creates an alias for a helper, making the helper available under multiple names.
 The helper being aliased does not have to exist before aliasing.